459 Fulton St, Suite 106

 Trauma can mean so many different things.
 It can refer to the experiences and impacts of one specific event, a relationship or series of relationships, a complex family situation, or former or ongoing oppression.

-I also work with people who grew up in or were involved in settings different from their mainstream communities, cultures, or environments.
-This could mean communes, isolated communities, boarding schools or group environments, religious groups, family environments, immersive relationships, "cults", and other groups that leave people feeling different than "the norm" or often making significant adjustments when a separation occurs.
+Sometimes folks grow up in or or are connected to settings different from their chosen and mainstream communities, cultures, or environments and, leave, have left or want to change their relationships with these settings.
+This could mean communes, isolated communities, boarding schools or group environments, organized and high-control settings, family environments, immersive relationships, "cults", and other groups that leave people feeling different than "the norm" or often making significant adjustments when a separation occurs.
 They could be safe or unsafe, and welcome/needed/unexpected exits.
 Together, we can explore and address connecting to both others and yourself before, during, and after these transitions or changes.

 Sexuality, Gender, and Relationship Diversity

+Informed therapy focused on whatever you want to focus on in therapy, that welcomes how you play and relate and identify.
 Along with supporting sexual expressions of all kinds in therapy, I am a sex educator and long time advocate for sexual expression and exploration.
-We can navigate your relationships with sexuality, acknowledge and examine your own diverse sexual world, and address internal and external stigma and expectations.
-I welcome folks from all corners of the rainbows and umbrellas, including people in the LGBQIAA+ spectrum, trans and non-binary gender, polyamory and non-monogamy, sex work, BDSM, and kink (furries, littles, pets, edge play, etc).
-Some identities and activities have more stigma, worries, and judgments than others, and we can address needs for safety along with any challenges and judgments from the outside world as well as any of your own.
+In therapy, we can navigate your relationships with sexuality, acknowledge and examine your own expansive sexual world, and address internal and external stigma and expectations.
+Folks from all corners of the rainbows and umbrellas are welcome, including people in the LGBTQIAA2S+ spectrum, trans and non-binary folks, non-monogamy and polyamory, sex work, BDSM and kink (edge play, power dynamics, etc) and identity-based communities (furries, littles, pets, etc.) Some identities and activities have more stigma, worries, and judgments than others, and non-judgmental therapy can address any challenges and judgments from the outside world as well as those that may come from inside us.

-I also focus on providing non-BDSM and non-sexuality related psychotherapy to folks in these communities.
-I believe it is important to be able to acknowledge and communicate about who we are, when it is relevant, and when it is less so.
+This is also a space to explore and include non-BDSM and non-sexuality or identity related psychotherapy for folks in these communities.
+Healing deepens when we can acknowledge and communicate about who we are, when it is relevant, and when it is less so.

 Support Around Mental Health Needs of Others

-I work with friends and family of individuals with ongoing mental health needs.
 Sometimes our parents, families, partners, friends, and important people in our communities have mental health needs that can be really big, or can interact with our own.
-I can assist with support, coping skills, managing guilt and shame, and helping you to create or maintain relationships with the people in your life with complex mental health needs.
-I can also offer appropriate referrals and resources when possible.
+These relationships can be complex and require support, coping skills, managing guilt and shame, referrals and resources, and navigating needs and boundaries of all involved.

-I assist with helping to understand, identify, and address outlets you have and the ways they show up in your life.
+Relationships with the outlets you have and the ways they show up can fluctuate over time.
 This can include a substance like alcohol or drugs, or other things that become important to you and take special space in your life, like video games, sexual communities, and creative practices.

 Sometimes these things are welcome and contribute to your world, and we can explore opportunities to deepen your relationship with them.
 Have fun with what you love!
 This can include working through stigma, talking to friends and family, and addressing cultural histories and challenges like the appropriation of many medicine journeys, gender and race in gaming, and other access and privilege barriers.